Last Updated: 2/6/23 | February 6th, 2023

 City Backpackers at a glance:

-- Organizes tons of events
+• Organizes tons of events

-- Lots of free perks (free coffee/tea, free pasta, free sauna)
+• Lots of free perks (free coffee/tea, free pasta, free sauna)

-- Social outdoor patio for relaxing and meeting people
+• Social outdoor patio for relaxing and meeting people

-Beds from 23 EUR, privates from 80 EUR.
+Beds from 23 EUR, private rooms from 68 EUR.

 St. Christopher’s at a glance:

-- Huge bar/outdoor common area makes it easy to meet people
+• Huge bar/outdoor common area makes it easy to meet people

-- Fun, social atmosphere
+• Fun, social atmosphere

-- Privacy curtains so you can get a decent sleep
+• Privacy curtains so you can get a decent sleep

-Beds from 23 EUR, privates from 165 EUR.
+Beds from 23 EUR, private rooms from 226 EUR.

-4. The Flying Pig (Amsterdam)
+3. The Flying Pig (Amsterdam, Netherlands)

 This is still one of my all-time favorite hostels.
 The facilities here are standard and the price a bit expensive, but I love the atmosphere.
 While this hostel is popular with travelers looking to chill and smoke, the bar area gets very busy at night with people who don’t want to get high.
 The staff here is what really makes this place special.
 They hang out with guests, are experts on the city, and are always helpful.

-Moreover, this hostel has some of the comfiest beds and fluffiest pillows of any hostel I’ve ever stayed at.
 The Flying Pig has three locations in Amsterdam (uptown, downtown, and the new beach location).
 I prefer the uptown location because it’s smaller and easier to meet people.

 The Flying Pig at a glance:

-- Great place to meet people
+• Great place to meet people

-- Super fun and social atmosphere
+• Super fun and social atmosphere

-- Bar on-site
+• Bar on-site

-Beds from 37 EUR, privates from 130 EUR.
+Beds from 30 EUR, private rooms from 180 EUR.

 Goodnight Hostel at a glance:

-- Organizes lots of activities (pub crawls, walking tours)
+• Organizes lots of activities (pub crawls, walking tours)

-- Free breakfast
+• Free breakfast

-- Intimate atmosphere makes it easy to meet people
+• Intimate atmosphere makes it easy to meet people

-Beds from 15 EUR, privates from 49 EUR.
+Beds from 34 EUR, private rooms from 103 EUR.

-This “luxury” hostel in Porto, Portugal, is probably one of the best I’ve ever stayed in and is definitely a new addition to my “all-time favorite” list.
+This “luxury” hostel in Porto, Portugal, is probably one of the best I’ve ever stayed in and is definitely on my “all-time favorite” list.
 It’s not the cheapest in Porto, but this hostel/art gallery features home-cooked Portuguese food, a backyard, free after-dinner drinks, a game room, and friendly staff committed to making sure everyone gets to know each other.
-The art on the walls is from local artists and is for sale (for those not traveling on a budget).
 I loved the nightly dinners they organized the best.

 Gallery Hostel at a glance:

-- Delicious communal meals
+• Delicious communal meals

-- Great place to meet people
+• Great place to meet people

-- Free drinks
+• Free drinks

-8. Hostel Mostel (Bulgaria)
+6. Hostel Mostel (Bulgaria)

-Usually everyone stays at all the Hostel Mostel locations, so you run into the same people frequently.
+Usually, everyone stays at all the Hostel Mostel locations, so you run into the same people frequently.
 I found them booked up a lot, so book in advance if you want to stay here.

 Hostel Mostel at a glance:

-- Social atmosphere so it’s easy to meet people
+• Social atmosphere so it’s easy to meet people

-- Lots of free perks (free drinks, free breakfast)
+• Lots of free perks

-- Organizes lots of activities
+• Organizes lots of activities

-YellowSquare at a glance:
+The Beehive at a glance:

-Beds from 35 EUR, privates from 107 EUR.
-HostelPass members get 20% off.
+Beds from 42 EUR, private rooms from 83 EUR.
+HostelPass members get 10% off

-11. Greg and Tom’s Party Hostel (Krakow)
+8. Greg and Tom’s Party Hostel (Krakow, Poland)

 I came here on the strength of a friend’s glowing recommendation.
 What I liked about this hostel was that on the one hand, there’s a strong focus on taking full advantage of Krakow’s lively nightlife.

 On the other hand, they have two separate buildings, so if you want quiet at night, you can stay in the non-party building.
-They offer free breakfast, they cook you a meal every night (salad, potatoes, pasta, or meat), they have Nintendo Wii and Playstation, and there’s a large movie collection.
+They offer free breakfast, they cook you a meal every night (salad, potatoes, pasta, or meat), they have Nintendo and Playstation consoles, and there’s a large movie collection.
 But what I loved the most was the massaging showers.
 It was the best shower I took in months.

 Greg and Tom’s Party Hostel at a glance:

-- Great place to meet people
+• Great place to meet people

-- Separate building for non-partiers so you can get a good sleep
+• Separate building for non-partiers so you can get a good sleep

-Beds from 13 EUR.
+Beds from 26 EUR.

 Kabul is tied with The Flying Pig as my favorite hostel in Europe.
 It attracts travelers who are looking for a good time.
 This isn’t a quiet hostel where people go to bed.
 If you come to this hostel, be prepared to party.